Joyfully submitted to the authority of Jesus Christ, who is the head of the Church, and bound by the authority of the Scriptures,

 In addition to elders and deacons, within the church are members.
 These church members take responsibility to ensure the local church’s health and growth.
 Church members are Christians whose eyes are capable of seeing beyond themselves to the wellbeing of the whole body.
 They realize Jesus died not just for them but also for the church (Acts 20:28).

 Scripture tells us that leaders within the church are called to “equip the saints – or believers – for the work of ministry, for building up the body of Christ, until we all attain to the unity of the faith and of the knowledge of the Son of God” (Eph 4:12-13).
 Essentially, we are called to function as one body, made up of many members, with Jesus Christ as our head, working together to grow into maturity (1 Cor 12:12-31).
-When all believers – not just church staff – embrace the importance of their role in the church community, the body of Christ is able to function with all of the faculties it is supplied with.
+When all believers – not just church leadership – embrace the importance of their role in the church community, the body of Christ is able to function with all of the faculties it is supplied with.
 When each part is working properly, the body grows into health and strength (Eph 4:16).

 So you should not enter into the membership covenant because you’ve been around Mercy’s Door awhile and figure it’s the next step or “something you should do.”
 Nor should you enter into the membership covenant simply to say, “Mercy’s Door is where I go to church.”
 That’s part of it but membership is more than that.
 It is an informed commitment to the doctrine and vision of Mercy’s Door, a willing submission to the leadership of the church and an intentional embrace of your role in the body of Christ and the mission of the church.